KilianTrunk/PlankLaster/README.md

+# PlankLaser

-PlankLaser - mobile app to improve your plank lasting goals!
+Mobile app to improve your plank lasting goals!
+Compete vs yourself only!

 ## Setup